Skip to content

 Information for promoting domestic violence and health partnerships for domestic violence/sexual assault advocates, and for health centers; and COVID-19 resources and support.

-Health centers and domestic violence and sexual assault (DV/SA) advocacy programs are natural partners given their shared mission to improve the health, wellness, and safety of their clients.
-Use this toolkit to build a comprehensive and sustainable response to intimate partner violence (IPV) and human trafficking (HT) in your health center, in partnership with social service organizations.
+Health centers (HCs) and Domestic Violence (DV)/Sexual Assault (SA)advocacy programs are natural partners given their shared mission to improve the health, wellness, and safety of their clients.
+Use this toolkit to build a comprehensive and sustainable response to DV/SA and Human Trafficking (HT) in partnership with DV/SA advocacy programs (social service organizations) to:

 Improve

-Improve how your health center identifies and responds to IPV and HT and promotes prevention.
+Improve how your health center identifies and responds to DV/SA and promotes prevention.

 Develop

-Develop partnerships with local DV/SA programs to address the health needs of clients and connect them to health centers.
+Develop proactive partnerships with local DV/SA advocacy programs to address the health needs of patients and connect them to health centers for care.

 "When health center leadership commits to the system-wide integration of care, including developing formal partnerships with community based social service organizations to address intimate partner violence, we find they are better positioned to improve health outcomes for the patients they serve.”*